lemlac/mulem/docs/reference.md

 print("{x}")     -- Prints "1"
 ```

 To capture a mutable variable, write `\` at the end of the function signature.
 This goes after the parameters and before the return type `: T =`.
-List each *mutable* (`mu`) variables that the function uses.
+List each *mutable* (`~`) variables that the function uses.
 This helps make it easy to see which functions depend on mutable variables and which ones don't since `\` doesn't appear in type notation or anywhere else to the left of the equals sign `=` in function signatures except for captures.
 You can think of it like `\` for escaping.
 In this case, we are escaping the scope of this function to grab memory outside of it.

 This follows the same practice that `import` and `inherit` where all words in a given context are listed out clearly so that there are no accident name collisions or hidden gotchas.

 ```
-amount = 1                 -- Immutable variable, doesn't need to be captured. mu count = 0               -- Mutable variables, must be captured with `\`.
+amount = 1               -- Immutable variable, doesn't need to be captured.
+~count = 0               -- Mutable variables, must be captured with `\`.
-mu squared = 1
+~squared = 1
-mu cubed = 1
+~cubed = 1

 addCount() \ (count, squared, cube): int =     -- Capture 3 variables at once.
     count += amount                            -- Mutate captured variables inside the function.